SIH-22-Kyogre/EyeSea_Image-Preprocessing-Algorithms/README.md

 # Preprocessing for EyeSea

 Preprocessing experiments and applicators for EyeSea.
-Callable image enhancement and and restoration APIs.
+Callable image enhancement and restoration APIs.

 ## Procedure to Execute